Sameer-2025-web/Sales-Insights-Dashboard-Data-Analysis-Project/README.md

 ## *How to Use*
-1. Download the Sales_Insights.pbix file from this repository.
+1. Download the Sales Insights Dashboard.pbix file from this repository.
 2. Open it in *Power BI Desktop (free version)*.
 3. Explore the interactive dashboard by using slicers and filters to analyze insights.